PiCiU1221/University/README.md

 # Studia
-Resources/Projects for College
+Resources/Projects for college

-This is a repository I am currently using to post my College work.
+This is a repository I am currently using to post my college work.